 Now that we have them at the table, we need to start out on the right foot.
-We need to get them to relax and feel comfortable, so they will be more receptive and become involved in the process.
-We can set the right tone by doing some of the following;
+Before we can steer the meeting using our pre-prepared agenda as we learned on our last negotiation course, we first need to get them to relax and feel comfortable, so they will be more receptive and become involved in the process.
+We can set the right tone by doing some of the following.

 - Small talk – Before you sit down, take a few moments to get to know them if they seem receptive.
 Don’t jump into the negotiation unless they insist on doing so, or there are time constraints that force you to hurry along.
 Nonetheless, always begin with friendly and welcoming remarks.

 - Break Bread – Make sure you offer refreshments and have some snacks available.
 Using refreshments at the outset or by taking a refreshment break later, will give everyone a chance to chat and become acquainted.
 It helps alleviate the tension, and we learn much through our chitchat.
 It helps to build bridges and allows them to measure us as well.

 - Be Smart – If they present themselves as stiff and formal, you don’t want to appear too casual,they may not take you seriously.You need to measure them at the start and shift your approach to match the situation.

 - A good agenda – Make sure they understand the issues by starting with an agenda, to describe what you intend to discuss.When they understand the issues you can then discuss the negotiation process, to see how that sits with them.